-On Oct.
-2, in the New York City, Microsoft announced the first refresh of its Surface Laptop since it was originally launched and along with all new processing components, the all-new Surface Pro 6 and the Surface Laptop 2.
-According to them both comprise with faster than ever latest 8th Generation Intel Core processors.
+On October 2, in New York City, Microsoft announced the first refresh of its Surface Laptop since it was originally launched and all new processing components, the all-new Surface Pro 6 and the Surface Laptop 2.
+According to them, both comprise the latest 8th Generation Intel Core processors faster than ever.

 Whereas the Surface Laptop 2 is rather striking, it has a stealthy finish and is assured to be a lightweight product.
 Aside from the new finish, Microsoft says the keyboard is redesigned to be quieter and easier to type on.
 It soldiers on with the single USB-A, Mini Display Port, and Microsoft’s Surface Connector port for power and docking.

 The Surface Laptop 2 will come with a screen of 13.5 inches.
 According to Microsoft, the laptop is 85 percent faster than its predecessor.
 Just like the new Surface Pro 6, the Surface Laptop 2 can also be purchased in the US from October 16th.